 At the same time, this method speeds up projects, allowing contractors to cover more ground and tackle larger jobs.
 It also makes polished concrete a cost-effective choice for massive venues, further extending the reach of this beneficial flooring option.

-How much more efficient can this process really be, you ask?
+How much more efficient is this method?
 A ride-on power trowel can be used to polish up to 10,000 square feet per hour, whereas an electric planetary grinder can only tackle 300 to 800 square feet per hour.
-Clearly, the savings in both time and labor are significant—so if you’re on the fence about incorporating power trowel polishing into your service offerings, you should consider giving it a try.

-The first, most important, and unfortunately most often-overlooked step in the power trowel polishing process is to evaluate the integrity of the existing surface.
-Small imperfections are an inherent characteristic of concrete, but structural damage will require remediation before you can safely polish.
+First, you’ll want to evaluate the integrity of the existing surface.
+Small imperfections are an inherent characteristic of concrete, but structural damage will require remediation before you can safely polish it.
 Be sure to identify any problem areas that may need to be resurfaced first.
 Look out for spalling, blisters, and other signs of concrete damage.